maua-maua-maua/maua/README.md

 ## Usage

-WARNING: some of the examples below are out of date due to changes in the underlying APIs.
+WARNING: some of the examples below might be out of date.

 ### Command line